emmo-repo/domain-datamodel/README.md

   - **description**: a human description of this dimension.
 - **properties**: a set or properties describing the underlying data.
 A property has the following paths:
   - **label**: a label identifying the property within the entity.
   - **type**: the data type of the property.
 More specific types, like integer, float, string etc... are subclasses of Type.
 Type may also be a reference to another entity.
-They are implementation-specific and are not included in this ontology.
+The actual type values are implementation-specific and are not included in this ontology.
+In future releases type may be changed to a class.
   - **relation**: In case type refer to another entity, relation specifies how this and the other entity are related.
   - **shape**: The shape of the property.
 It is a ordered list of DimensionExpressions.
 For example `["N", "N+1"]` where "N" is a dimension label.
 Actual implementations may leave the shape optional.
   - **unit**: the unit of the property.
 Would typically refer to other ontologies, like EMMO, QUDT or OM, or simply be a conventional symbol for the unit (e.g. "km/h").
+In future releases unit may be changed to a class.
   - **description**: a human description of the property.

 Figure 1 shows the relations between the entity and its parts.